OSInside/kiwi/doc/source/building_images/build_simple_disk.rst

 -------------------------------

 The `size` child element of `type` specifies the size of the resulting disk image.
-The following example shows a image description where 20 GB are added to the virtual machine image of which 5 GB are left unpartitioned:
+The following example shows an image description, where 20 GB are added to the virtual machine image, of which 5 GB are left unpartitioned:

 .. code:: xml